 Take care if you travel to Quininde in Esmeraldas province.
 Violence and crime is on the increase.
 Tourists are not generally targeted, but you could be caught up in an incident.

 If you’re joining a ‘volunteer’ or ‘adventure expedition’ programme, make sure the organisation is fully represented or partnered in Ecuador and has sufficient autonomy to act in an emergency.
 Be wary of unauthorised intermediaries ‘enganchadores’ trying to offer you cheap hotels or tour deals.

 You can drive a hire car using a UK licence or International Driving Permit.

 The Ecuadorean police recommend that you also get a local temporary driver permit.
 Always carry your passport, driving licence, vehicle registration and proof of insurance with you when in the vehicle.

 Road conditions are variable.
 Heavy rains and mudslides often close or wash away roads, which can cause significant delays and accidents.

 Where possible, avoid travelling by road outside major cities after dark.
 If you take public buses, check the reputation of the bus company and make sure it’s insured with a ‘SOAT’, mandatory traffic accident insurance policy.

 When taking yellow registered taxis in the major cities make sure the taxi meter is reset.
-The minimum charge in Quito is US$1, even if the meter registers less for your journey.
+As of May 2015, the minimum charge in Quito is US$1.45 during the day and US$1.75 at night, even if the meter registers less for your journey.
 If you or the hotel called a taxi, agree a price before you get in.

 The national rail company, Ferrocarriles del Ecuador, offers a range of train routes along the Andean region in Ecuador.
 Most of the rail system has recently been repaired.

 Travelling on the roof of trains is no longer allowed due to serious risks posed by overhead cables and bridges.

 There have been incidents of piracy and armed robbery against ships in and around Ecuador’s waters.
 Sailors should be vigilant and take appropriate precautions.

 There have been several serious accidents in the Galapagos Islands involving boats operated by tour companies.
 You should ask about safety features before making a booking, and check that life boats and the life vests are provided before boarding.